ipfs/ipfs-blog/src/_blog/mutli-gateway-browser-client.md

 ipns:// URIs of the DNSLink variety rely only on DNS being accurate.

-When we've implemented regular ipns:// URIs, they will be verified by the cryptographically signed [record](https://github.com/ipfs/kubo/pull/9399).
+Regular ipns:// URIs will be verified by the cryptographically signed [record](https://github.com/ipfs/kubo/pull/9399).

 ## Trying it out